 It's pretty much an example of the economic principle "Increasing Marginal Returns", where you hit a point that you start gaining massive speed/production instead of crawling up inch by inch.
 Since life is short and budgets of time and energy have limits, crawling an entire music career inch by inch will not always get you to a milestone you're aiming for within your Definition of Success - hence with you need to look for Lifts.

 We say look for them, because lifts can't really be manufactured.
 They are stumbled into.
 You need to set yourself up for them, near them, open for them, and get ready to pounce when one comes close.
-Study the careers of the greats like we do here at MIC, and you’ll see a common trend: there is always, always a something, or a couple choice somethings, that added up way more effectively and efficiently than everything else to boost that artist/band’s music career.
-It's everything from the aftershock of an oddly popular radio contest in a country (like Amy Shark and Australia's Vanda and Young Songwriting Competition), to winning American Idol or
+Study the careers of the greats like we do here at MIC, and you’ll see a common trend: there is always, always a something, or a couple choice somethings, that added up way more effectively and efficiently than everything else that boosted that artist/band’s music career.

 Most importantly though, Lifts must be leveraged afterwards, or they were simply events.
 For example, if you are a finalist on American Idol but don't have the foundation of your music career set up (like The Mountain's 3 Preparation Steps), you can't grab that opportunity and use it to boost you up your Mountain in a magical way.

 That's the very shortened explanation of Lifts because Step 5 takes this concept and runs with it, weaving its tapestry around the topic of how to leverage your efforts, your EPK, and your markets, to pursue Lifts with full force.
 All you need to know right now is to keep your eyes peeled: if you see a potential Lift, drop everything and run for it.

 Join The Mountain Climber Club mailing list for behind-the-scenes emails.